jonhilgart22/advanced_stats/README.md

 Course Description
 ----

-Advanced Applied Statistics is designed to provide a solid training in advanced, practical statistical data analysis and modeling.
-The course will cover data analysis, Bayesian statistics, time series analysis, stochastic processes, estimation methods and case studies.
+Advanced Applied Statistics will provide solid training in advanced, practical statistical data analysis and modeling.
+The course will cover data analysis, Bayesian statistics, time series analysis, stochastic processes, estimation methods.

 ### By the end of this course, you should be able to:

 - Carry out advanced data analysis to solve Data Science problems
+- Construct Bayesian models to model statistical uncertainty
+- Create statistical estimates of parameters
 - Perform A/B testing
 - Make forecast based on time series data
-- Construct Bayesian models to account for statistical uncertainty
-- Create statistical estimates of parameters

 ### Out of Scope

-- Visualization & Mapping
+- Visualization and mapping
-- Survey data & ANOVA
+- Survey data and ANOVA
 - Statistical power and sample size
-- Regression
 - Regularization
 - Advanced Python
-- R programming language
+- The R programming language

 ### Prerequisites